bobuk/uodm/README.md

 - 🎳 **Simple and expressive models:** Define your models and let uodm handle the rest.
 - 🛠️ **Auto-index management:** Because you've got better things to do than managing indexes manually.
 - 🌍 **Global database access:** Connect once, use everywhere (kinda like your Netflix subscription but for databases).
+- 🗄️ **Multiple storage backends:** Choose the right storage for your needs:
+  - **MongoDB:** For production-grade applications with scalability requirements
+  - **SQLite:** For embedded applications or when you need more robust local storage (new!)
-- 📁 **File-based storage:** Perfect for development, testing, or simple applications without MongoDB (supported since v0.2).
+  - **File-based:** For development, testing, or simple applications

 ## Quick Start